stephen-cloud/c-19-autobody-old/docs/navigation.md

 We'll need a few more imports.
 See the complete `App.tsx` in the upshot below.

 Try it with `yarn start`.

+!!! warning
+    We know.
+It looks dreadful right now.
+We're going to clean it up in a bit.

 ## The upshot